Childminders are professionals who provide care and early education for children within the childminder’s home. This can be a rewarding career.

 Do some research

-Your Local Authority may provide you with information and advice about becoming an independently registered childminder or joining a childminder agency.
-They will also give you information on support available from your Local Authority during pre-registration and throughout your childminding career.
-There may be a charge for these sessions.
+Your local council can provide you with information and advice about becoming a registered childminder or joining a childminder agency.
+They will also give you information on support available from your council during pre-registration and throughout your childminding career.
+Contacts for each area below.

 01305 228425 - weekdays 9.30am to 3.30pm